"The difference between genius and stupidity is that genius has its limits" - Albert Einstein ( 1879 - 1955 )

 Rest Energy: The amount of energy that a body or particle possesses as observed in a frame of reference to which it is at rest.
-According to special relativity rest energy is equivalent to rest mass:
+According to Special Relativity rest energy is equivalent to rest mass:

 See: Special Theory of Relativity.

-Because of different relative velocities for different observers in different frames of reference, the values of p and E ( momentum and energy respectively ) will accordingly be different for different observers residing in different systems.
+Because of different relative velocities for different observers in different frames of reference, the values of and ( momentum and energy respectively ) will accordingly be different for different observers residing in different systems.

 will always have the same value for all observers in all moving frames of reference.
-This essentially states that the magnitude of the energy-momentum vector is equal to the mass rest energy where in particle physics rest mass,
+This essentially states that the magnitude of the energy - momentum vector is equal to the mass rest energy where in particle physics rest mass,

 is invariant for all observers in all frames of reference.
 See: Special Theory of Relativity.